 There are three Regimens to be launched in Australia – Soothe, for sensitive skin, Reverse for sun damage, and the #1 anti-ageing brand in the US, Redefine.
 An online solution tool guides people on which Regimen to use for their individual needs, as sometimes a combination is required.
 The average person’s skin takes about 30 days to regenerate; the real benefits show in 4-6 weeks though many people see improvements earlier.
 All products come with a 60-day no-questions-asked money back guarantee, which demonstrates how the company stands behind the efficacy of their products.

+R+F officially launched in Australia on 14 September so products are available now.
 The R+F model is direct selling – they do not sell in stores and the products can only be purchased through independent consultants.
 So, the best way to access them is to contact me!

 What is direct selling and how does the business work?